Ants: Profile and Information

 Morphology (Structure)

-Ants like other insects have exoskeleton which forms an external covering that provides a protection around the body and it serves as a point where muscles are attached, which contrast with the endoskeleton of humans and other vertebrates.
+Ants, like other insects, have an exoskeleton that forms an external covering that protects the body, and it serves as a point where muscles are attached, contrasting with the endoskeleton of humans and other vertebrates.

-Generally, insects unlike humans, don’t have lungs that aids in respiration, rather these gases like carbon dioxide, oxygen and other gases pass through the exoskeleton through tiny valves known as Spiracles.
+Generally, insects, unlike humans, don’t have lungs that aid respiration.
+Rather, these gases like carbon dioxide, oxygen, and other gases pass through the exoskeleton through tiny valves known as Spiracles.

 Insects also do not have closed blood vessels; Rather, they have a thin, long, perforated tube that runs along the top of the body (called a “dorsal aorta”) which works like a heart, pumping hemolymph towards the head, which stimulates the circulation of internal fluids.

-The nervous system is made up of a ventral nerve cord which runs the length of the body, with multiple ganglia and branches extending to the extremities of the limbs along the way.
+The nervous system comprises a ventral nerve cord that runs the length of the body, with multiple ganglia and branches extending to the extremities of the limbs along the way.

 Head

-Ants head houses many sensory organs.
-They also have compound eyes like most insects which are made up of several minute lenses which are connected together.
+Ants head house many sensory organs.
+They also have compound eyes, like most insects, which are made up of several minute lenses which are connected.

 Ant eyes are good at detecting acute movements, but they do not provide a high-resolution image.
 They also have three simple eyes called Ocelli on the top of the head that sense light levels and polarization.

-Ants have blurred vision, as compared to vertebrates, especially in smaller species and some subterranean taxa are completely blind.
-However, some ants, like the Australian bulldog ant, have excellent vision and are able to distinguish the distance and size of objects moving nearly a meter away.
+Ants have blurred vision compared to vertebrates, especially in smaller species, and some subterranean taxa are completely blind.
+However, some ants, like the Australian bulldog ant, have excellent vision and can distinguish the distance and size of objects moving nearly a meter away.

 Thorax

-The legs and wings of ants are linked to the thorax which is known as mesosoma.
-The only set of ants that have wings are the reproductive females or queens.
+The legs and wings of ants are linked to the thorax, known as mesosoma.
+The only ants with wings are the reproductive females or queens.

 Communication

-The communication among ants is possible through the use of Pheromones, touch and sound.
-The perception of smell in ants takes place in mobile, thin, long antennae.
+Communication among ants is possible through Pheromones, touch, and sound.
+The perception of smell in ants occurs in mobile, thin, long antennae.

-The antennae which are paired usually provide information regarding intensity and direction of scents.
-As most ants live on ground, they make use of the surface of the soil to leave trails of pheromone which may be followed by fellow ants.
+The paired antennae usually provide information regarding the intensity and direction of scents.
+As most ants live on the ground, they make use of the surface of the soil to leave trails of pheromone, which may be followed by fellow ants.

-Ants attack and defend themselves by biting and stinging, frequently injecting or spraying chemicals in many species such as formic acid in formic acid ants, alkaloids and piperidines in fire ants, and a variety of protein components in other ants.
+Ants attack and defend themselves by biting and stinging, frequently injecting or spraying chemicals in many species, such as formic acid in formic acid ants, alkaloids and piperidines in fire ants, and various protein components in other ants.

-Bullet ants (Paraponera) in Central and South America are considered to posses the most painful stings of all insects, although they are usually not fatal to humans.
+Bullet ants (Paraponera) in Central and South America possess the most painful stings of all insects, although they are usually not fatal to humans.
 This sting receives the highest rating for the Schmidt sting pain index.

 Locomotion